 Common Misconceptions

-Myth 1: Rooftop Systems Always Perform Better
+Some Rooftop Systems Don’t Perform Better Than Others

-Myth 3: Maintenance Is Difficult
+Myth 3 Maintenance Is Hard

 Real-Life Use Scenarios